AppThreat/node-sqlite3/MIGRATING-TO-V9.md

 The Node-API 10 prebuild loads in Electron **without any rebuild** (Node-API is ABI-stable across runtimes); the verified minimum is **Electron 35** (`engines.electron >= 35`, the first major whose bundled Node exposes Node-API 10).
-On older Electron (32–34, Node-API
-9) the load does not throw — it segfaults inside module registration — so `lib/sqlite3-binding.js` now checks `process.versions.napi` *before* loading and throws an error naming the floors.
+On older Electron (32–34, Node-API 9) the load does not throw — it segfaults inside module registration — so `lib/sqlite3-binding.js` now checks `process.versions.napi` _before_ loading and throws an error naming the floors.
 Binding load failures everywhere now name the resolved package root and, when the package sits inside an `app.asar` archive, the `asarUnpack` configuration that